MarcinPolewski/Project-flashcards/ENDPOINTS_DOCUMENTATION.md

 - `@RestController`: Marks this class as a REST controller.
 - `@RequestMapping`: Maps HTTP requests to handler methods.
 - `@RequiredArgsConstructor`: Generates a constructor for the class's dependencies.

 ---

-# Links
-For the complete Java file, refer to the generated link [here](./flashcard_controller.java).

----